Stockfish (chess): Chess.com Computer Chess Championship

-Ever since chess.com hosted its first Chess.com Computer Chess Championship in 2018, Stockfish has been the most successful engine.
+Ever since Chess.com hosted its first Chess.com Computer Chess Championship in 2018, Stockfish has been the most successful engine.
 It dominated the earlier championships, winning six consecutive titles before finishing second in CCC7.
 Since then, its dominance has come under threat from the neural-network engines Leelenstein and Leela Chess Zero, but it has continued to perform well, reaching at least the superfinal in every edition up to CCC11.
 CCC12 had for the first time a knockout format, with seeding placing CCC11 finalists Stockfish and Leela in the same half.
 Leela eliminated Stockfish in the semi-finals.
 However, a post-tournament match against the loser of the final, Leelenstein, saw Stockfish winning in the same format as the main event.
+After finishing second again to Leela in CCC13, and an uncharacteristic fourth in CCC14, Stockfish went on a long winning streak, taking first place in every championship since.

+Other matches

 Stockfish 5 versus Nakamura

 Stockfish's strength relative to the best human chess players was most apparent in a handicap match with grandmaster Hikaru Nakamura (2798-rated) in August 2014.
 In the first two games of the match, Nakamura had the assistance of an older version of Rybka, and in the next two games, he received White with pawn odds but no assistance.
-Nakamura was the world's fifth-best human chess player at the time of the match, while Stockfish 5 was denied use of its opening book and endgame tablebase.
+Nakamura was the world's fifth highest rated human chess player at the time of the match, while Stockfish 5 was denied use of its opening book and endgame tablebase.
 Stockfish won each half of the match 1.5–0.5.
 Both of Stockfish's wins arose from positions in which Nakamura, as is typical for his playing style, pressed for a win instead of acquiescing to a draw.